About JWT Decoder & Validator

 JSON Web Tokens (JWT) are a compact, URL-safe way to represent claims between two parties.
 They are the standard for API authentication, OAuth 2.0, and session management in modern web applications.
 This tool decodes any JWT and displays the header, payload, and individual claims in a readable format.
-Useful for debugging authentication flows, verifying token contents, and understanding token structure.
+You can also verify the token signature using a shared secret (HS256/HS384/HS512) or a public key (RS256/RS384/RS512).
+Useful for debugging authentication flows, verifying token integrity, and understanding token structure.

 How to Use